andersfischernielsen/FlowIT-Second-Year-Project/docs/Test Specifications/Server REST Test Cases.md

 * Good case: Post a workflowId that does not exists with a good copy of a WorkflowDto.
 * Bad cases:
     * POST a workflow which already exists (all of the following cases should return BadRequest of some kind) (check [this stackoverflow](http://stackoverflow.com/questions/3825990/http-response-code-for-post-when-resource-already-exists) to see other people views on which status code should be returned!)
+        * These are probably a logic/storage test:
             * With the current WorkflowDto
             * With another WorkflowDto
             * With an empty WorkflowDto
         * Without any Dto.
-        * With nonsense data (something which is not JSON)
+        * With nonsense data (something which is not JSON) (This is integration testing/testing of WebAPI ModelState (bad?))
         * With a wrong object type.
+(Cannot be done without running the WebApi)
     * POST a workflow which does not exist (all of the following cases should return BadRequest of some kind)
         * With an empty WorkflowDto
         * Without any Dto.
-        * With nonsense data (something which is not JSON)
+        * With nonsense data (something which is not JSON) (This is integration testing/testing of WebAPI (bad?))
         * With a wrong object type.

+# DELETE /Workflows/workflowId
+* Good case: WorkflowId existed and was empty.
+* Bad cases:
+    * WorkflowId did not exist
+    * Workflow with WorkflowId is not empty (it has events which is part of the workflow).

 # PUT /Workflows/workflowId EventAddressDto (Shouldn't this be something else?)
 * I think this test will be interesting because the Route say one thing (Update workflow) while the method does something else (Update an event in a workflow.